What is HHT?

 HHT Resources

-Because HHT can affect many systems of the body, people need a whole team of doctors and health care workers to treat each body system.
+Because HHT can affect many systems of the body, people need a whole team of doctors and healthcare workers to treat each body system.

 The Cincinnati Children's HHT Center is made up of specialists from a wide variety of backgrounds who care for both children and adults with HHT.
-This includes:

 Other resources to help parents and families find out more about HHT include: